SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/line-profiles.md

 ### Step 6 - Activate the line profile

-To complete the creation of a new line profile you have to activate it in the **Organization** page under **Administration**.
+To complete the creation of a new line profile you have to activate it in the **Profile settings** page, see also [Managing profiles](#managing-profiles).

-*The grey button indicates, that the profile is inactive and by clicking on it the profile will get activated, see picture.*

-**Info:** Make sure that all machine profiles of the line are activated.
+**Info:** Make sure that all machine profiles of the line are activated as well.